 In my previous post, I showed you the facade of the stunning Roman Colosseum.
 Now, I’ll bring you inside to see what it’s like while learning a bit of its history.
-This piece of architectural wonder is a must see when you’re in Rome.
+This piece of architectural wonder is a must-see when you’re in Rome.
 Don’t skip it, or else, no one would believe you’ve been in Rome or you’ve been where the gladiators used to fight.

-Let me just tell you that the quality of the photos below aren’t that good enough for me.
+Let me just tell you that the quality of the photos below isn’t that good enough for me.
 I took it with my iPhone 6s+ (sorry Apple!) after I accidentally damaged my tiny Canon camera.
 But, then, you know, you’ll get the whole picture of what’s inside the Colosseum.

 This may sound weird but this same colosseum also hosted naval ship battles.
 How?
 They flooded the Colosseum with water, of course!

 For 390 years, it was used as an entertainment arena where most events were free for all.